 In this line and with a view to creating a stimulus for education, Banco de España also offers further studies abroad and in Spain, aimed at university graduates and students in the final year of their degree.

 The funds allocated will not exceed one percent of the profit of each year, and may take the form of acquisitions, contributions, donations, awards, subsidies and aid of all kinds, to benefit individuals or corporations of any kind, which may be public or private.

 The planning and provision of these costs will be the responsibility of the Executive Commission of Banco de España, with the prior authorisation of the Ministry of Economic Affairs and Digital Transformation, once it exceeds a third of the available limit.

-The procedure for granting support out of the Social Welfare Project Fund, approved by the Executive Commission of the Banco de España on 9 May 2018, as amended on 19 May 2020, is governed by the following principles: alignment with the aims of the Social Welfare Project Fund; economic, social or cultural usefulness of the projects; transparency; academic, social or cultural standing of the recipients; and, in the case of support for economic research, competition.
+The procedure for granting support out of the Social Welfare Project Fund, approved by the Executive Commission of the Banco de España, is governed by the following principles: alignment with the aims of the Social Welfare Project Fund; economic, social or cultural usefulness of the projects; transparency; academic, social or cultural standing of the recipients; and, in the case of support for economic research, competition.